-- Legislative part of the Council's work. - Review the reports of ECOSOC subsidiary and related bodies, consider and take action on their recommendations as well as on related draft proposals.
-This vast array of resolutions and decisions of these technical bodies represent an important contribution by ECOSOC to Member States for their implementation at national and regional levels.
+- ✤ Legislative part of the Council's work. - Review the reports of ECOSOC subsidiary and related bodies, consider and take action on their recommendations as well as on related draft proposals.
+This vast array of resolutions and decisions of these technical bodies represent an important contribution by ECOSOC to Member States for their implementation at national and regional levels. - Ondertake system-wide coordination through the review of specific development issues with a view to promote more integrated responses.
+This includes gender mainstreaming, noncommunicable diseases, and also the consideration of special country situations and/or regional issues which are on the Council's agenda. - 9 Conducts elections to subsidiary and related bodies at its dedicated management meetings.